 The micro-controller is a dual clock system.
 There are high-speed clock and low-speed clock.
 The high-speed clock is generated from the external oscillator circuit or on-chip 16MHz high-speed RC oscillator circuit (IHRC 16MHz).
 The low-speed clock is generated from on-chip low-speed RC oscillator circuit (ILRC 16KHz @3V, 32KHz @5V).
 Both the high-speed clock and the low-speed clock can be system clock (Fosc).
 The system clock in slow mode is divided by 4 to be the instruction cycle (Fcpu).

-Normal Mode (High Clock): Fcpu = Fhosc / N, N = $1 \sim 16$ , Select N by Fcpu code option.
+F Normal Mode (High Clock): Fcpu = Fhosc / N, $N = 4 \sim 16$ , Select N by Fcpu code option.

-Slow Mode (Low Clock): Fcpu = Flosc/4.
+F Slow Mode (Low Clock): Fcpu = Flosc/4.

 SONIX provides a "Noise Filter" controlled by code option.
 In high noisy situation, the noise filter can isolate noise outside and protect system works well.
-The minimum Fcpu of high clock is limited at Fhosc/4 when noise filter enable.